A SSH key can be used as a means of identification, fx. when logging into a cloud-server. It is considered a very safe way of identifying yourself.

 The id_rsa is your private key, which you should never share with anyone.
 The id_rsa.pub is your public key, which you can share with anyone who wants to grant you access to their systems.

-If you did already have an .ssh folder, you might want to check if it also already contains a key.
+If this action is successful, you did already have an .ssh folder, and we want to check if it also already contains a key.
 Type:

 If the file listing shows you already have an id_rsa and id_rsa.pub file, you should be able to use these rather than creating new ones.
 You may also delete the existing ones, but be very careful – you might be using them to access secured systems somewhere.
 Take your time to investigate this, before you move on.